Downloads. Interviews Information. What is an interview?

-What should I plan in advance?
-Video Interview Tips.
+According to the Institute of Student Employers, over half of employers now use video interviews as part of their graduate selection process.
+Most video interviews are pre-recorded and are shorter than live face-to-face or telephone interviews, with employers often scrolling through and deciding in the first couple of minutes whether to watch any further.
 Mock Video Interview.
 Top 5 job interview mistakes.
 Congratulations, you've impressed with your application and landed a job interview.
 Ace this next stage by avoiding these common mistakes It doesn't matter whether you're a first-timer or a seasoned professional, when it comes to job interviews it's surprisingly easy to trip yourself up.
 Interviews are often the first chance you get to come face-to-face with potential employers, so it's important that you make yourself memorable for the right reasons.

 However, with other talented candidates up for the role this can sometimes be a challenge.
 This becomes even trickier when you consider the long list of acceptable interview etiquette, so to take some of the pressure off your preparation we've put together a list of the most common pitfalls and how you can avoid them.
 Talking too much or not enough.
 Tenworstjobinterviewgaffes.
 Interviewgaffes.
 10 Most Common Interview Questions.
 At the University of Kent we asked students what questions they were asked at graduate selection interviews by a variety of employers and for a range of jobs.
 Whereas we doubt if this survey is very reliable it does give an idea of the key questions to watch out for, and to prepare answers to, at interview.
 You can find an excellent inforgraphic of this page produced by Headway Recruitment here Of course questions were sometimes asked in slightly different formats.

 For example,"Why do you want this job? " was sometimes phrased "Why do you want to be an accountant/social worker/journalist? " 1.
-Tricky job interview questions.
+One of the most predictable questions and very important!
+"I'm always ready to take on responsibility and feel this will come more quickly with a firm of this size.
+Try to find some specific feature on which the employer prides themselves: their training, their client base, their individuality, their public image, etc. Tricky job interview questions.
 Interview questions.
 Employers use interviews to assess how well you match the requirements of the job; they also allow you to ensure that the organisation is a good fit They'll already have an indication of your qualities from your application, but you must confirm in person that you've the skills and experience to successfully perform in the role.
 This makes preparing interview answers in advance especially important.

 Typical Graduate Interview Questions - Graduate Links Graduate Links.
 Questions About the Graduate Job Role & Company Can you define the duties of this job?
 This might seem obvious but you should be able to roll this out with no effort.
 Most of the information should be on the job specification.
 Do a bit of research on the definition of your job title and the duties involved.
+Why do you want this job?
 Interview questions with answers.
 How to Answer the Most Common Job Interview Questions.
 Graduatejobinterviews top5questions.
 Examplequestions.
 Behaviouralinterviewquestions AlexRudloff.

 M1 Tricky interview questions asked at Apple interviews.
 Google's toughest interview questions revealed.
+Google applicants must prepare themselves to answer some tricky questions when they land themselves an interview at the company.
+With about 2 million people applying for a job each year, it is almost 10 times harder to get a job at Google than it is to get into Harvard.
 LinkedIn recruiters' trickiest interview questions.
 If you have ever been stumped for questions to ask candidates, then you could take a peek at what LinkedIn recruiters ask potential employees.
-Just make sure you know the correct answer yourself as some of their questions are quite tricky.
+Netflix recruiters toughest interview questions.

 CaseInterviewTips VictorCheng.
 Case Interview Questions and Advice.
 Interview preparation.
 How to ace your case study interview by thinking aloud.
 Oliver Wyman - Careers - Interview Preparation.
 Case (Job) Interview Tools and Resources for Job-Seekers.
 Consulting Case Interview Questions & Answers.
 Michael Page Sales – interim case studies.
 Ace The Case - Case Interview Questions for Management Consulting.
 Professional Consulting Cases for your Interview Prep.
 Accenturecase.
 BCG Interviewtips.
 Case Study Style Interviews.
 Interviewing.
 More than 50 articles on Case Interview Theory.
 Behavioural Interview Questions Explained.
 Best way to answer "behavioral based" interview questions.
 Interview Body Language.
 Body language in the job interview.
-How to dress for interviews.